Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 Any Role can create a new Value Definition by publishing the decision and the Definition itself.
 This role automatically gains a Domain over this Definition, unless a Policy specifies otherwise.

+### 1.3 Value Instances

+Any specific and unique manifestation of Value in the Market can be captured and recorded as **Value Instance**.

 ## Article 2: Market Foundations

 ### 2.1 Individuals and Organizations